-A number of Committees have been delegated power by the Board of CAMS to plan and administer specific functions of the organisation.
+A number of Committees have been delegated power by the CEO of CAMS to plan and administer specific functions of the organisation.

 Committees, in general, have authority and responsibility over areas that affect only their function.

 This is entirely an administrative committee, the role of which is to administer the prescriptions laid down by the Board.
 The Committee collectively must have expertise (i.e. be technically qualified) in the engineering field (i.e. to understand the nature and needs of the engine) and also in the chemical field (i.e. have knowledge of the nature of fuels as they perform in engines).

 The Committee’s primary role is to administer the prescriptions of the regulations.
 The role of the Committee is NOT to be a forum where lobbyists representing disciplines of the sport seek to achieve changes to the regulations.

 This Committee is part of the CAMS Judicial System and the role of the Committee is to adjudicate on technical issues when the issue is referred on by the Stewards of a meeting.
 Given the number of disciplines in our sport, the objective of the Committee is to have at least one member who has a close working knowledge of each particular discipline.

 The Committee must make its decisions on the existing regulations as they are published and as with other Committees, this is not a forum for lobbying to change an aspect of the sporting regulations under which a discipline competes.